loomio/loomio-coop-handbook/collaborative_structure_&_processes.md

 # Collaborative Structure & Processes
-alignment and autonomy: structure and processes in a collaborative organisation
+*Alignment and autonomy: structure and processes in a collaborative organisation*

-The evolution of our organisational structure
+**The evolution of our organisational structure**

 In the earliest days of Loomio, we were organised as a "swarm" - we had open door meetings once a week, and anyone could rock up and help out.
 We ran a [tiny crowdfunding campaign](https://www.pledgeme.co.nz/projects/166-loomio), and founded and LLC so we could have a bank account.